-The effectiveness of the Fitz and Van advertising illustrations helped propel Pontiac from sixth to third place in the U.S. sales derby by 1962, outsold only by the more mass-market Chevrolet and Ford lineups.
+The effectiveness of the Fitz and Van advertising illustrations helped propel Pontiac from sixth to third place in the U.S. sales derby by 1962, outsold only by the more mass-market Chevrolet and Ford lines.
 Pontiac would would retain the third-place position through the remainder of the decade.

 Fitz was a master at colour depiction and reflection rendering.
-His aristry certainly made the most of Pontiac’s 1960s Magic-Mirror and Fire-Leveled acrylic lacquer paint finishes.
-In his best work, the paint appears to reflect an unusually broad colour spectrum and looks to be covered with infinitely deep high gloss clear overcoat, often appearing if the car was covered in molten colour.
+His aristry made the most of Pontiac’s 1960s Magic-Mirror and Fire-Leveled acrylic lacquer paint finishes.
+In his best work, the paint appears to reflect an unusually broad colour spectrum and looks to be covered with infinitely deep high gloss clear overcoat, appearing if the car was covered in molten colour.